pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 3. A robot must protect its own existence as long as such protection does not conflict with the first or second law.

 While Asimov's robots worked within the parameters of the three laws, our current robots are mostly non-biped and are designed to perform continuous repetitive tasks.
-However, how would the three laws work if we were to create humanoid robots embedded with artificial intelligence (AI)?
+However, how would the three laws work if we created humanoid robots embedded with artificial intelligence (AI)?

 How do we embed the three laws in our robots?
 I have often asked myself this question.
 Lately, I have given some thought to it.
 This blog post will be less technical and more of an essay on the three laws of robotics and going down the metaphorical rabbit hole with some philosophical questions of a functioning three laws safe robot.